Kanban-Zai/kanban-zai-version-1.0/core.md

 ---

-# THE RATIONAL TRUST MODEL
+# DESCRIBING THE RATIONAL TRUST MODEL (kanban-zai.yml)

 The rational trust model that is Kanban-Zai is defined in succinctly the [kanban-zai.yaml](./kanban-zai.yaml) file.
 This readme file (that you are looking at now ) and other official documentation provide depth and clarity.
-Tools to make leverage the power of the Kanban-Zai file are planned.
+Tools to leverage the power of the Kanban-Zai file, are planned.

 ### CONTEXT